SLUGIS/osm_visualization/README.md

 Example:

-    ruben@rub21:~/osm_visualization/data$ ./process_all 484 574 37.716045 -122.51781 37.817006 -122.34924
+    ~/osm_visualization/data$ ./process_all 484 574 37.716045 -122.51781 37.817006 -122.34924

-It will take a while depending on the number of files are.
+It will take a while depending on the number of files.

-If you want to process the file for some especific user use the file, you have to edit the file: https://github.com/Rub21/osm_visualization/blob/master/data/get-edits-by-users, exactly  the line https://github.com/Rub21/osm_visualization/blob/master/data/get-edits-by-users#L64  and add more users, then
+If you want to process the file for some especific user use the file, you have to edit the file: https://github.com/oeon/osm_visualization/blob/master/data/get-edits-by-users, specifically the line https://github.com/oeon/osm_visualization/blob/master/data/get-edits-by-users#L69 and add more users, then

 Run